I’ve been sewing. We all need masks. We might as well have fun ones. I’ve made over 350 of them so far. Here are a few of them. Click

 Meanwhile, Alan's been busy in the wood shop.
 Click on the chair or here for a complete tour, focusing on Mission-style quarter-sawn oak.

 My last big project was FREGE, an online environment for learning introductory logic and discrete mathematics.
 It is an interactive textbook with over 500 problems and exercises.
 There are also 69 videos that complement the text.

-My most recent project is a book entitled Automata, Computability and Complexity: Theory and Applications.
-It was published by Prentice-Hall in September, 2007.
+We piloted FREGE in CS 301K in Fall, 2014.
+In Fall, 2015 and 2016, we used it in our Signature Course, UGS 303.My previous big project was a book entitled Automata, Computability and Complexity: Theory and Applications.
+It was originally published by Prentice-Hall in September, 2007 and is now available online here.
 The theoretical underpinnings of computing form a standard part of almost every computer science curriculum.
 But the classic treatment of this material isolates it from the myriad ways in which the theory influences the design of modern hardware and software systems.
-My new book changes that.
+My book was an attempt to change that.

 The main part of the book is organized in the standard way: it begins with finite state machines and regular languages.
 Next it covers context-free languages and it contains an optional chapter on context-free parsing techniques.
 Then it introduces Turing machines (and several equivalent models of computation) and the question of undecidability.
 Finally, it considers the problem of practical computability by introducing time and space complexity classes.
-For more detail, see the the book's website.
+For more detail, see the book's website.